Skip to content

 total

 The total number of replicas.
 Must be > 0.
-Defaults to REPLICA_COUNT environment variable.
+Defaults to REPLICA_COUNT.

 TYPE: int DEFAULT: int(get('REPLICA_COUNT', '1'))